algolia/algoliasearch-netlify/docs/GettingStarted.md

 </script>
 ```

-This code automatically adds create new input in the specified `selector` with a ready to use autocomplete, using your newly created Algolia index.
+This code automatically creates a new input in the specified `selector` with a ready to use autocomplete, using your newly created Algolia index.
 Please refer to the [full documentation](https://github.com/algolia/algoliasearch-netlify/tree/master/frontend) to configure this front-end plugin.

 <img src="/docs/screenshots/frontend.png?raw=true" alt="Autocomplete preview">